-- Engine and generator exhaust - Engine and generator fuel, and other liquids such as coolants and oil, especially used motor oil. - Cooking fuels. - · Cleaners, paints, and substances used for vessel repair. - Waste materials that result from wear of vessel components.
+- Engine and generator exhaust - Engine and generator fuel, and other liquids such as coolants and oil, especially - Cooking fuels. - · Cleaners, paints, and substances used for vessel repair. - Waste materials that result from wear of vessel components.

 Lead from battery terminals and from - other sources such as ballast or fishing sinkers.